mpimd-csc/phgasnets/README.md

 Once the library is built, you can [**run the demos**](#run-demos) provided in the `demos/` folder.

+> For developers, a [development container](#development-container-for-developers) is also available to ease the workflow.

 Three demos are provided:

   - `single_pipe` demo runs a transient simulation of the Yamal-Europe pipeline configuration (without a compressor).